ahl27/ahl27/README.md

 I'm Aidan, and I'm currently a PhD candidate in Biomedical Informatics at the University of Pittsburgh.

 I'm planning to graduate in Summer 2025.
-I'm currently working on clustering massive graphs/networks and helping maintain the [Biostrings](https://github.com/Bioconductor/Biostrings) R package.
+My current projects include working on clustering massive graphs/networks and helping maintain the [Biostrings](https://github.com/Bioconductor/Biostrings) R package.
 I occasionally write blog posts about the things I've been up to lately, which you can check out below!

 For more information, check out [my website](https://ahl27.com).